swapnig/HadoopMapReduce/README.md

 ## Testing

-Tested on airline dataset using Amazon EMR
+Tested on specific datasets using Amazon EMR

 ## References